Emergency Economic Stabilization Act

 Addressing one of the roots of the financial crisis, the hard-to-value mortgages and asset-backed securities on banks' balance sheets, the program sought to jump-start the market for these assets.
 Under...
 More info...

-This program will provide up to $7.6 billion to fund "innovative measures" to help families in the states that have been hardest hit by the aftermath of the burst of...
+This program was created to provide up to $7.6 billion to fund "innovative measures" to help families in the states that were hardest hit by the aftermath of the burst...
 More info...

 With auto parts suppliers struggling as much as the auto companies themselves, this program, announced in March 2009, provided guarantees and financing for auto parts suppliers who might otherwise be...
 More info...